I offer a number of professional services around Android platform and beyond.

 If you find any of the below value propositions relevant to your project, you can contact me by email: firstname.lastname@example.org

 I can perform a through architectural review of your Android project.

 If you’re unsure about what’s going on in your project and would like an external agent to take a critical look at it, I can be that guy.

-There can be many reasons for such a review: developers asking for a feedback, considerable slowdown in app’s development speed, upcoming big feature, audit of an outsource development, etc. Or, maybe, you’re considering a complete review of your existing application and would like additional input on that.
+There can be many reasons for such a review: developers asking for a feedback, considerable slowdown in app’s development speed, upcoming big feature, audit of an outsource development, etc. Or, maybe, you’re considering a complete rewrite of your existing application and would like additional input on that.
 Regardless of your specific motivation, you’d want such a review to be carried out by skillful and authoritative agent.

 I can inspect your Android application and produce a detailed report summarizing its state in context of total cost of ownership, flexibility, code quality, security, etc. My reports always include in-depth analysis of the discovered issues as well as specific recommendations as to how you can address them.